 She pulled out her white board.
 In my experience, breakthroughs come when a therapist pulls out a white board.

-Moments before, I’d been unloading all of my feelings on her.
-I didn’t expect anything to change; I just knew I needed to get the weight of parenting off my chest for a while.
+Moments before, I’d been unloading my feelings on her.
+I didn’t expect anything to change; I just knew I needed to get the weight off my chest for a while.

 “I love my kids,” I said.
 “But I can barely handle all of my feelings, much less theirs!”

 Our oldest, in particular, had recently started sharing only his negative thoughts with me.
-He’s nine, so most of them are trivial, but I was struggling to handle his many complaints.
+He was nine at the time, so most of them were trivial, but to me, they were adding up.

-Mom, my ears were hurting when I was swimming… Mom, I don’t think I like my teacher after all… Mom, the yogurt in my school lunch was warm by lunchtime…
+Mom, my ears hurt when I swim… Mom, I don’t like my teacher… Mom, the yogurt in my school lunch was warm by lunchtime…

 My therapist adjusted the white board on her lap and said it represented a continuum.
 On one side she drew a circle using a dashed line, and on the other side, she drew a circle using a solid line.